deepwater-hooligans/docs/overview.md

   - Indicate which wormhole signature corresponds to which wormhole in the 'Leads To' field.
   - Paste new signatures without worry; existing scanned signatures won't be overwritten unless the lazy 'delete' option is enabled.
   - Remove outdated signatures and bookmarks when they expire or upon clearing the related site.

-### Scanning and Exploring

-1. **Bookmarking:**
-   - Bookmark the entrance wormhole.
-   - Upon entering a new system, bookmark the exit wormhole.

-2. **Scanning:**
-   - Begin scanning, updating signatures in Pathfinder as you progress.

-Thank you for taking the time to familiarize yourself with the Pathfinder tool.
-Adhering to these guidelines will significantly contribute to our mapping efforts.
-Your diligence and commitment to accurate mapping are highly appreciated.

 ## Special interest groups
 ### Open to anyone